ManasviJ15/BlockScope/Video_Tutorial.md

 ### ⚙️ Operational Reliability
 - **Health endpoint** at `/health` — reports database and Redis status
 - **Redis-backed rate limiting and caching**
-- **Dockerized stack** — one command brings up frontend, backend, PostgreSQL, and Redis
+- **Dockerized stack** — one command brings up the frontend, backend, PostgreSQL, and Redis
 - **GitHub Actions CI** for backend, frontend, and Docker builds

 ---